Experience life on the campus of a university like no other

 The International Student Congress takes place in two University buildings on the Alfara del Patriarca Campus.

 The Luis Campos Górriz Building has a total of 42 lecture rooms, in a range of formats and furniture layouts, making up 3700 m2 with a maximum capacity of 2636 students.
 All the lecture rooms are equipped with a video projector, overhead projector, data network connections, TV signal sockets, microphones and speakers.
 Large windows provide ample natural light.
 They are ventilated both naturally and mechanically – in the latter case the air conditioning system can be adjusted within the room.
-As well as these standard lecture rooms, there are also other rooms in which interactive teaching or workshops can take place, with electrical cabling, data network connections and PCs and MACs.
+As well as these standard lecture rooms, there are also other rooms in which interactive teaching or workshops can take place, with electrical cabling, data network connections and PCs and Macs.

 The Faculty of Health Sciences Building provides 19,900 m2 of space, over three floors.
 It is completely wheelchair accessible and it has all the clinical and practical facilities, teaching and research laboratories and departments which are needed to ensure students receive the appropriate personal and professional training.
-The building’s excellent teaching facilities include the Aula Magna, or Main Lecture Hall, which can sit 200 attendees, along with 16 90-seat lecture rooms, 30 teaching and research laboratories, an advanced simulation centre, electromechanics and biomechanics rooms, and newly extended clinical and preclinical rooms for Dentistry students.
+The building’s excellent teaching facilities include the Aula Magna, or Main Lecture Hall, which can accommodate 200 attendees, along with 16 90-seat lecture rooms, 30 teaching and research laboratories, an advanced simulation centre, electromechanics and biomechanics rooms, and newly extended clinical and preclinical rooms for Dentistry students.
 The new building also boasts areas aimed at improving student integration and networking, with group study rooms, tutorial rooms, and rest areas, all equipped with the latest technology.
 This new CEU building has also an energy rating of ‘A’.